 There are so many things to do in Warsaw (Poland).
 In this post, you'll read all you need to know to have a great trip.

 But don't stop with this list!
 We also write a weekly weekend guide with the best events in Warsaw.
 Make sure you check it out.

-1) Things to do in Warsaw Poland: Take an alternative tour of Warsaw
+1) Go for an alternative tour of Warsaw

 People are busy working all year round and traveling is the perfect time to recharge batteries.